Brexit and Devolution

 The principles also state that frameworks will recognise the “economic and social linkages between Northern Ireland and Ireland”, noting that Northern Ireland “will be the only part of the UK which shares a land frontier with the EU”.

 Due to the differing devolution settlements, each devolved administration will participate in a different number of Common Frameworks.
-In addition, given the provisions of the Protocol on Ireland/Northern Ireland, the development of each Common Framework must take the Protocol and any potential for NI/GB divergence into account.
+Out of the three devolved administrations, the largest number of Frameworks apply to Northern Ireland.
+In addition, given the provisions of the Windsor Framework (WF) for Northern Ireland, the development of each Common Framework must take the WF and any potential for NI-GB divergence into account.

-The Common Frameworks which apply to Northern Ireland (as of November 2022):
+The Common Frameworks which apply to Northern Ireland:

 Assembly Committee |